realmcat/LightVideoPlayer/README.md

 # LightVideoPlayer
-Simple Vidoo Player using WPF.Sample program
+Simple Vidoo Player using WPF.Sample program with C# ,.NET4.5 and VS2015.